lukateg/strength-age/README.md

 -- handle case when statusText: 'Service Unavailable' -- implement proper error boundary
--- use normaliseId across app where you use id from the url -- implement not authorised to read/write if userId doesnt match creatorId -- change userId on all tables to be createdBy
+-- use normaliseId across app where you use id from the url -- change userId on all tables to be createdBy
 -- rename SelectFormItem to FormSelect
 -- remove all loading...
 -- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
--- replace all history back buttons with normal routes and align all layout patterns -- edit lesson opens edit page and there we render delete button -- delete modal should have red confirm button
+-- replace all history back buttons with normal routes and align all layout patterns -- edit section buttons should have beautifull purple design maybe -- check case when generating test with lesson that has 0 materials -- add mobile design to the sections again
--- create dialog component that accepts onConfirm, confirmText, CancelText, descriptionText ....
--- edit section buttons should have beautifull purple design maybe -- for exit test set new icon (exit door icon)
--- check case when generating test with lesson that has 0 materials -- delete word in the dropdown should be red color
--- rename use test mutation to use test mutationS
--- add mobile design to the sections again
 -- decide if you want to go with with promise.all and pageSkeleton or with streaming and each component skeleton